-Son loses appeal against burial of mummified bodies in Edinburgh - BBC News
+Son loses appeal against burial of bodies

 He told judges Lord Carloway, Lord Brodie and Lady Clark of Calton: "I'm fighting for justice but nobody's helping me."

-Mrs Marcel died in 1987 from lung cancer whilst her husband passed away from prostate cancer aged 91 in 1994.
+Mrs Marcel died in 1987 from lung cancer while her husband passed away from prostate cancer aged 91 in 1994.

 Their bodies were embalmed and a relative regularly visited them at the shop in Polwarth.